kvnsmth/NagKit/README.md

 ## Installation

-CocoaPods:

-    $ echo "pod 'NagKit'" >> Podfile
-    $ gem install cocoapods
-    $ pod install

-Or you can just add the `NagKit` folder to your Xcode project.
+If you're using CocoaPods, you can add `NagKit` to your Podfile.
+Otherwise, add a submodule or something and put the `NagKit` folder in your Xcode project.

 ## Usage